Air2air/northworks/public/content/c-bell.md

 The good news is that the mysterious instrument, with its red-hued varnish, is now in Bell's worthy hands.
 Referring to the Grammy Award winning John Corigliano soundtrack to the film The Red Violin* in which he played the violin solos, Bell told a previous interviewer, "It's really ironic for me that I'm ending up with a red violin!"

 I asked Bell if he could summon up some English words to describe the vaunted Stradivarius sound.
-"It has incredible tonal quality ... it projects through a hall...it has distinctive, rich overtones...great subtlety and nuance.
+"It has incredible tonal quality... it projects through a hall...it has distinctive, rich overtones...great subtlety and nuance.
 My first teacher, Josef Gingold, played a Strad."

 Responding to my question about how a Stradivari compares to a Guarneri, he said, "The Guarneri is like a Lamborghini automobile - great power with 12 cylinders.
 The more you press it, the more it gives.
 The Strad, on the other hand, is more like a Porsche - finely, precisely engineered."